Skip to main content

 Common expense categories include:

-• Routine veterinary care
+• Routine and preventative veterinary care

-• Exercise-related equipment
+• Exercise equipment and enrichment

 For budgeting guidance, see: How Much Does a Dog Cost Per Month?

-Similar breeds to compare
+Similar breeds to research

 Frequently Asked Questions